 As the focus of this investigation is the role of the motor system in implicit mentalising processes, steps were undertaken to ensure the implicit nature of the task and the underlying process to the best of our abilities.
 To that extent we masked the task to appear as a stimulus detection task and made no references to the mental states of the agent.
 In fact, the agent had no relevance to the task at all.
 As such, the task demands were implicit, in the sense that belief-tracking was implicitly measured through anticipatory looking patterns.
 Furthermore, we attempted to ensure that the underlying was implicit by means of a debriefing session.
 Participants that reported to have been explicitly reasoning on the mental state of the agent (e.g., “if the cups were swapped, she would think it was still in the old location and reach for the cup there”) were eliminated for further analysis.

+PIETER, when it comes to formatting, is there something you can do to get rid of all these redundant white spaces?
+MSWORD is horrible at this – but perhaps you will be a formatting genius to make the spacing all look visually stunning and pleasant to the eye!

 4.2 Methods